People with Disability

 Joseph Al Ghafary

 Joseph El-Ghafari, Lebanese, born in 1964, had his right leg amputated following the explosion at the port of Beirut.
-He still suffers from an untreated shoulder fracture, and he cannot afford the high treatment costs.
+He still suffers from an untreated shoulder fracture, and he cannot afford the high treatment costs. watch video

 Joseph Al Ghafary Read More »